tnjfrerich/ai-scrape/README.md

 ## Setup

-1. Clone the repository
-This can be done either with GitHub Desktop using the repository link, or via Command Prompt:
+**1. Clone the repository.** This can be done either with GitHub Desktop using the repository link, or via Command Prompt:
 ```bash
 cd C:/.../repos
 git clone https://github.com/tnjfrerich/ai-scrape
 ```

-2. Create a virtual environment
-This will allow you to install packages uniquely to this project, thereby avoiding package version conflicts in other projects.
+**2. Create a virtual environment.** This will allow you to install packages uniquely to this project, thereby avoiding package version conflicts in other projects.
 Navigate to the directory in Command Prompt with
 ```bash
 cd C:/.../repos/ai-scrape